overview

-As we proceeded with design administration, we received a request to create something resembling a traditional inn.
-Based on this interpretation that "the true essence of an inn is to fully appreciate the charm of the land," we aimed to create a building that would reflect the context and culture of the surrounding environment and allow the visitor to feel the majestic nature.
-The site was in a great location overlooking the Sea of Japan, but there were two public roads between it and the coast, so we needed to find a way to incorporate the majestic scenery while still maintaining privacy.
+As we proceeded with design administration, the client requested that we create something like a traditional Japanese inn.
+In response, based on the interpretation that "the essence of a traditional inn is to fully experience the charm of the land," we aimed to create a building that reflects the context and culture of the surrounding environment and allows guests to feel the magnificent nature.
+The site was in a prime location overlooking the Sea of Japan, but there were two public roads between it and the coast, so the challenge was how to incorporate the magnificent scenery while ensuring privacy.

-Using elevation coordinate data from the Geospatial Information Authority of Japan's Basic Map Information, we created an accurate 3D model of a wide area of topography covering approximately 4km x 4km, including the sandy beach and the magnificent ria coastline as seen from the site.
-By utilizing this data design administration using BIM, it became possible to accurately simulate from a first-person perspective how the view would be seen from inside the building.
-How can the openings frame the view from inside the building while blocking views from the surrounding environment, such as public roads and neighboring houses?
-By optimizing the design of the openings, we were able to create a sense of unity with the surrounding natural environment, where the view from the openings feels like a part of the interior.
+Using elevation coordinate data from the Geospatial Information Authority of Japan's fundamental geographic information, we created an accurate 3D model of a wide-area topographic data spanning approximately 4km square, including the sandy beach and magnificent ria coastline visible from the site.
+By utilizing this model in BIM design administration, it became possible to accurately simulate, from a first-person perspective, how the view from inside the building would appear.
+We considered how to frame the view from inside the building using openings while blocking views from the surrounding environment, such as public roads and neighboring houses.
+By optimizing the design of openings in this way, we achieved a sense of unity with the surrounding natural environment, where the view seen from the openings feels like an integral part of the interior.

 - open